MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 *E-Commerce Search Engine Team*

 * Development and maintenance of a highly scalable product pipeline for indexing in a Solr cluster, ingesting over 10 million products daily
-* Frontend development of the product listings and search engine
+* Frontend development of the product listings and search engine in React
-* Frontend & backend development of the shop backoffice
+* Frontend & backend development of the shop backoffice in Vue.js
-* SRE of the shop reverse proxy
+* SRE of the shop nginx reverse proxy serving over 100 million requests daily
 * Maintaining and administrating Kubernetes cluster (Administration Interest Group)

 Klingel Gruppe (K - Mail Order GmbH & Co.
 KG) was the third biggest multi-channel mail order company in Germany with a focus on fashion and lifestyle products.

 ### Technologies

-`Scala, React/Preact, Solr, AWS, Gitlab CI/CD, Kubernetes, Docker, Postgres, Kafka, NixOS, Nginx, Terraform, Renovate`
+`Scala, React/Preact, Solr, AWS, Gitlab CI/CD, Kubernetes, Docker, Postgres, Apache Kafka, NixOS, Nginx, Terraform, Renovate`

 ## Fielmann AG <span class="year">\hfill 2019 – 2020</span>

 *Tech Lead iOS App - Tablet Based Centration*

-* Technical Lead Developer for an iOS enterprise app for opticians to measure optometric values of customers
+* Technical Lead Developer in a Research & Development Team of 10 for an Xamarin iOS enterprise app for opticians in 700 stores to measure optometric values of customers
-* Conception of quality assurance and testing strategy to ensure critical optometric values are measured correctly
+* Conception of quality assurance and testing strategy in close cooperation with opticians to ensure highly critical optometric values are measured precisely
-* Accompany team in rollout of the app to over 700 stores
+* Accompany team in rollout of the app to over 700 stores in DACH region
-* Maintaining a Jenkins pipeline for continuous integration and deployment
+* Maintaining a Jenkins pipeline for continuous integration and delivery

 ### Technologies